DA 210 - Data Systems (cross-listed as CS 181)

 I am always happy to see students during my office hours, whether it's to discuss this class, majoring in DA, how I can contribute to your learning at Denison, or your plans for life after graduation (career, graduate school, etc.).
 Like many professors, I offer mix of in-person appointments (via Google Calendar) and drop-in office hours.

 For many of your questions related to assignments for the class, our teaching assistant will be your first and best source of assistance.
 Our TA for this class is Ethan Tecson (tecson_e1 [at] denison.edu).
 Ethan will attend some classes and will hold drop-in office hours and will help answer questions about the course, as well as particular assignments.
-Ethan's office hours will be posted on Canvas by the end of the first week of classes.
-In general, you should meet with our TA before coming to my office hours with a code-related or assignment-related question, as the TA should be able to answer most of these kinds of questions.
-After inquiring with our TA, if you still need my help, you can make an appointment or come to my drop-in hours.
+Ethan's office hours will be held in the DA Lab (Burton Morgan 405) from 10 to 11:30 a.m. on Tuesdays and 2 to 3:30 p.m. on Sundays.
+In general, you should meet with our TA before coming to my office hours with a code-related or assignment-related questions.
+Ethan's lab hours will be first-come, first-serve, and it is expected that, for any question you bring to him, you will do some preliminary work in advance of seeking this help.
+If you still need help after visiting our TA or you have a question that seems more appropriate for the professor, you can make an appointment or come to drop-in hours.

 For office hours by appointment, visit my appointment page, where you will see a real-time account of when I am available.
 You can book the appointment with one or two clicks by selecting any time when I'm listed as available.
-My standard appointment slots are divided into 15-minute blocks from 1 to 2:30 p.m. on Mondays and Wednesdays.
+My standard appointment slots are divided into 15-minute blocks from 9:15 to 10:30 a.m. on Wednesdays and Fridays.
 Note that these appointment slots will disappear from my calendar once I've been booked.
 Please book appointments at least 24 hours in advance.

-Drop-in office hours will be held in my office from 2 to 3:30 p.m. on Tuesdays.
-For these, you will not need an appointment, but I will see students in the order they arrive, so there is no guarantee that I will have time for everyone on a given day.
-If your question is time sensitive, you should make an appointment.
+Drop-in office hours will be held in the DA lab from 2 to 3:30 p.m. on Tuesdays.
+For these, you will not need an appointment, and I encourage you to drop by or work in or near the lab space whether or not you have a specific question.
+If you are hoping to ask me a specific question, I will see students in the order they arrive, so there is no guarantee that I will have time for everyone on a given day.
+In other words, if your question is very specific or time sensitive, it's best to make an appointment.

 If I ever need to cancel by-appointment office hours on a given day (say, for example, if I'm ill), I will update the calendar and email anyone with an appointment.
 If I ever need to cancel office hours on a given drop-in day, I will post to Canvas or e-mail the entire class.